haskell-cryptography/libsodium-bindings/README.md

 ## Comparison with other libraries

 These other libraries available in Hackage provide bindings to libsodium.
-Here are how they differ from cryptography-libsodium-bindings:
+Here are how they differ from libsodium-bindings:

 ### [saltine](https://hackage.haskell.org/package/saltine)